Groq IPO Dreams Crushed by Nvidia “Non-Exclusive” Agreement

 What is the Groq stock symbol?

-The symbol “GROQ” is available in the U.S. and is the likely Groq ticker.
+The symbol “GROQ” is available in the U.S. in the unlikely event of a spinoff from Nvidia.

 Where is the Groq IPO S-1 Filing?